ministryofjustice/nginx-formula/README.rst

 It returns your 503 page with 503 http code plus it allows you to still access the site if you pass the password anywhere in user agent header.

-To swap your system into maintenance mode make sure you've overwritten the maintenance password in pillar. pillar::
+To swap your system into maintenance mode make sure you've specified the maintenance password in pillar. pillar::

     mainenance: